+A classroom calendar is an important tool in elementary classrooms.
 All first, second, third, fourth, and fifth grade classrooms should not only have a calendar posted in their classrooms, but be using it regularly.
 I know some teachers may have visions of “calendar time” being strictly a primary experience, but upper elementary can benefit from it too.
 Lower elementary students may answer questions like, “What is the date today?” and “What will the date be tomorrow?”
 Upper elementary students, on the other hand, may answer questions like, “Juan’s birthday is in 2 weeks and 6 days.
 What is the date of his birthday?”
 Calendar concepts often come up on standardized tests, but are not necessarily part of your school’s curriculum.

-Step 1: Make a list of components you want to include on your calendar wall.
+Make a list of components you want to include on your calendar wall.
 This list could include things like a calendar, the number of days in school, the date written out, weather, question of the day, etc.

-Step 2: Pick a spot in your classroom that will be your calendar area.
+Pick a spot in your classroom that will be your calendar area.
 Ideally, it should be accessible from your whole class meeting area so that you can use it as a daily teaching tool.
 In addition, consider how you will need it to be visible and accessible from the spots where your students will be working in the classroom and will need to access parts of it (like a model of the date written).
 For example, because my students access the calendar when working on their number of the day activities as well as when using the calendar task cards during our daily math workshop with guided math groups I needed to keep it in a spot that was visible from all around the room.

-Step 3: Use a tape measure to measure the wall space you will designate for your calendar area.
+Use a tape measure to measure the wall space you will designate for your calendar area.

-Step 4: Sketch your dream calendar wall on a piece of paper.
+Sketch your dream calendar wall on a piece of paper.

-Step 5: Decide if you are going to purchase a classroom calendar pocket chart or poster board.
+The fifth on this list of classroom calendar ideas is to choose materials.
+Decide if you are going to purchase a classroom calendar pocket chart or poster board.
 Read the pros and cons of both below to help you decide which one is best for you.

 The Pros and Cons of Purchasing a Classroom Calendar Pocket Chart